hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 - Creates a virtual machine (VM) from a previously downloaded OVA file.
 - Sets the hostname.
-- Adds a ssh public key for the default user "ubuntu" so that Ansible can connect to the new machine.
+- Adds one or more ssh public keys for the default user "ubuntu" so that Ansible can connect to the new machine.
 - Optionally adjusts the hardware, e.g. number of CPUs or memory, see [vmware_guest](https://docs.ansible.com/ansible/latest/modules/vmware_guest_module.html#parameters) for possible customizations.
 - Optionally changes the dynamic IP address to a static one (taken either from the playbook or from DNS).
 - The VM is turned on and can be used in the same playbook that invoked this role.